quicwg/base-drafts/draft-ietf-quic-transport.md

 in bytes.
 The integer value is encoded on the remaining bits, in network byte order.

-This means that integers are encoded on 1, 2, 4, or 8 bytes and can encode 6, 14, 30, or 62 bit values respectively.  {{integer-summary}} summarizes the encoding properties.
+This means that integers are encoded on 1, 2, 4, or 8 bytes and can encode 6-, 14-, 30-, or 62-bit values respectively.  {{integer-summary}} summarizes the
+encoding properties.

 | 2Bit | Length | Usable Bits | Range                 |